Terbium-135/overview/index.md

     - <a href="html/2016-02-06T171051 - Stygia - Salek's Last Slinger.html">Level 80 Slinger</a> (damage and damage per hit of a level 80 slinger)

 #### Elysium
+    - <a href="html/2016-04-20T213611 - Elysium - Salek's Really Last Sorc.html">Level 72 Sorc</a> (Doing an Ely run on sorc with 2 threaders in party - 1 hour 16 minutes totaö run time)
 #### Aboleths

 #### Miscellaneous